Laurel

 • deterministic: if true, the hole represents a deterministic unknown (translated as an uninterpreted function); if false, a nondeterministic unknown (translated as a havoced variable).
 Nondeterministic holes are not allowed in functions.

-• type: inferred by the hole type inference pass; none means not yet inferred.
+• type: this property is used internally by Laurel and can be left to its default value.
+Internal usage: inferred by the hole type inference pass; none means not yet inferred.

 3.3.
 Metadata🔗

-All AST nodes can carry metadata via the WithMetadata wrapper.
+All AST nodes can carry metadata via the AstNode wrapper.

 🔗structure